 This week's Winning Post is now available online here.

-Our form coverage kicks off on Friday with a full form guide for Newcastle Cup day, with the Tibbie Stakes and Cameron Handicap making a triple Group 3 card, plus fields, colours and tips for the other Friday TAB meetings.
+Our form coverage kicks off on Friday with a full form guide for the Ballarat synthetic meeting, plus fields, colours, previews and tips for a stack more Friday meetings.

-The metro racing this Saturday is at Caulfield in Melbourne, Randwick in NSW, Morphettville in SA, the Gold Coast in Queensland and Belmont in Perth.
+The metro racing this Saturday is at Caulfield in Melbourne, Randwick in Sydney, Morphettville in Adelaide, Eagle Farm in Brisbane and Belmont in Perth.

-Winning Post carries full-colour liftout guides for all those meetings plus Tatura (Vic/SA edition), Newcastle (NSW edition) and Dalby (Qld edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.
+Winning Post carries full-colour liftout guides for all those meetings plus Echuca (Vic/SA edition), Newcastle (NSW edition) and Gold Coast (Qld edition), as well as fields, tips, ratings and/or colours for other TAB Saturday cards.

-On Sunday we've got liftout formguides for four more TAB meetings (plus Devonport in the Tas edition) as well as fields, ratings, tips and colours for a stack more Sunday and Monday programs.
+On Sunday and Anzac Day Monday we've got liftout formguides for three more TAB meetings (plus Launceston in the Tassie edition), as well as fields, ratings, tips and colours for a stack more Sunday and Monday programs.

-Don't forget Winning Post now carries trackwork reports for all four Melbourne training tracks, all three in Sydney, Morphettville in Adelaide and a general Brisbane report.
+Don't forget Winning Post now carries trackwork reports for four Victorian training tracks, three in Sydney, Morphettville in Adelaide and a general Brisbane report.

-Away from the form, we've got news columns from Queensland, NSW, six Victorian districts, SA and Tasmania.
+Away from the form, we've got news columns from NSW, six Victorian districts, SA and Tasmania.

 Winning Post costs $5.50 and is available Thursday afternoon online ($5), the crack of dawn Friday in shops.